tsukhu/gatsby-atomic-themes/README.md

    - Using the @gatsby-themes/mui , all the material UI setup, ssr and browser configuration, theming is all configured for you and you can simply start building the application specific pieces.

 > With the advent of `Gatsby Themes` we now have the ability to have the core ui framework be seemlessly integrated with the Gatsby eco-system.
 While this project focusses on `material-ui` , this same concept can be extended to support other ui frameworks like emotion,styled components, aphrodite etc.
-4. An emotion theme called `@gatsby\emotion`.
+4. An emotion theme called `@gatsby-themes/emotion`.
 We can now easily have a project where we can utilize material-ui and emotion together.
 See the `demo-app` project for details.

 4. A demo app which uses these themes and focuses only on customization and the actual business application